adugyeni/INPT_Report/README.md

 ![Host Discovery](Images/host_discovery.png)

+The below image is a description of how subdomain enumeration was performed using aiodnsbrute tool

 ### Service Discovery And Port Scanning
 Service discovery and port scanning are essential techniques in network management, security, and administration.